bigcatinthesky/bigcatinthesky/README.md

 + Troubleshooting - Have successfully resolved a wide range of complex issues in the course of project development, operating system installations, and general use.

 ## About Me
 As a senior computer science student at Ithaca College.
 I am deeply passionate what I do.
 Outside of education and game development my hobbies include, playing games, hiking, writing, flying drones, electronics, and welding.
 One of my favorite parts of being in a field as wide scoped and flexible as computer science is that the things I do for fun and for my professional life are often one and the same.
-Computer science classes are the only classes I have ever actually enjoyed doing the assignments.
+Computer science classes are the only classes where I have ever actually enjoyed doing the assignments.
 That is a privilege I am truly grateful for.
 Beyond hobbies I enjoy spending time with my partner and our growing swarm of cats.

 ## My AI and Quality Policy
 + I am ethically opposed to the use of AI beyond research applications.
 None of my work incorporates, or will ever incorporate, any amount of generative AI.